-- Flexible – Guests are entitled to a full refund one day prior to arrival.
+1. Flexible – Full refund one day prior to arrival.

-- Moderate – Guests are entitled to a full refund five days prior to arrival.
+2. Moderate – Full refund five days prior to arrival.

 Which Airbnb cancellation policy should you choose?

 The short answer is, it depends.
 For new hosts, I definitely recommend the flexible policy.
 For seasoned hosts, it could be flexible or moderate.
-I advice against using the strict cancellation policy.
+I advise against using the strict cancellation policy.

-Note that the super strict 30 and super strict 60 cancellation policies are only available by invitation and under special circumstances.
-I'm not sure what these are and I've never seen anyone use these.
+Note: The super strict 30 and 60 cancellation policies are only available by invitation and under special circumstances.
+I'm not sure what these are, and I've never seen anyone use these.

-For new Airbnb hosts: flexible is the way
+For new Airbnb hosts: flexibility is the way

-When I say new, I mean hosts who haven't reached near full occupancy yet.
-An empty room or house makes nothing, so if you have big gaps in your calendar, the last thing you want to do is deter guests from making a booking by having a moderate or strict cancellation policy.
+PS – When I say new, I mean hosts who haven't reached near full occupancy yet.
+An empty room or house makes nothing, so if you have big gaps in your calendar, the last thing you want to do is deter guests from making a booking by having a strict cancellation policy.

 For seasoned hosts: flexible or moderate

-As you already have a strong reputation on the Airbnb platform, I don't think a moderate cancelation policy will lose you a lot of bookings.
-At the same time, it doesn't offer much protection either, because from my experience (I'll provide some numbers below) cancellations happen more than five days in advance, so both policies would provide a full refund to the guest.
+If you already have a strong reputation on Airbnb, I don't think a moderate cancellation policy will lose you a lot of bookings.
+At the same time, it doesn't offer much protection either.
+From my experience (I'll provide some numbers below), most cancellations happen more than five days in advance, so both policies would provide a full refund to the guest.

-Why I believe you shouldn't use the strict cancellation policy
+Why I believe you shouldn't use the strict Airbnb cancellation policy

-The difference between the strict policy and the other two is quite significant, as guests are not eligible for a full refund, no matter how long in advance they cancel.
-I strongly believe this policy deters users from booking and the vast majority of bookings lost wouldn't have been cancelled anyway.
-Here's why.
+The difference between the strict policy and the other two is quite significant.
+Guests are not eligible for a full refund, no matter how long in advance they cancel.
+I strongly believe this policy deters users from booking, and a majority of bookings wouldn't have been canceled anyway.
+Here's why…

-The numbers: less than 9% of reservations were cancelled
+The numbers: less than 9% of reservations were cancellations

 First of all, cancellations are pretty rare in general.
-With a moderate cancelation policy in place, I accepted 379 reservation requests during my hosting journey in Amsterdam, and only 33 cancelled.
+With a moderate cancellation policy in place, I accepted 379 reservation requests during my hosting journey in Amsterdam, and only 33 canceled.
 That's less than 9%.
-That means that only about one in twelve bookings were canceled.
+That means that only about one in twelve bookings was canceled.

-Only one of these bookings was cancelled less than five days before check-in, so I got to keep 50% of the booking amount.
+Only one of these bookings was canceled less than five days before check-in, so I got to keep 50% of the booking amount.
 I lost a total of 25 booking days as a result of the cancellations.
-I calculated this by looking at the days that were cancelled and how many of these days I managed to book after the cancellation.
+I calculated this by looking at the days that were canceled and how many of these days I managed to book after the cancellation.

-In other words, during nearly five years of hosting, only 25 booking days were cancelled that I didn't manage to re-book.
+In other words, during nearly five years of hosting, only 25 booking days were canceled that I didn't manage to re-book.
 That's a very small number, about 2.5% given that I've hosted a total of 1087 days.
-I'm fairly confident that if I would have had a strict cancelation policy in place, I would have hosted significantly fewer days.
+I'm fairly confident that if I would have had a strict cancellation policy in place, I would have hosted significantly fewer days.

-The reason is simple.
-Our brains are wired to always consider the worst case scenario.
+Our brains are wired to always consider the worst-case scenario.
 Whenever we commit to something, the “what if?” question pops up.
-This can make us feel uncomfortable to commit, specially when dates are far into the future.
+It makes people feel uncomfortable to be stuck with a commitment that they'll have no way to back out of.
+Even if they don't plan to back out of it.
+They'll most likely look for another rental with a more lenient policy, especially when dates are far into the future.